coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_EMR.md

 For transaction-based analytics, **Delta Lake** can be used in conjunction with Amazon EMR.
 Delta Lake provides ACID transaction support, scalable metadata handling, and time travel (bi-temporal querying), enabling powerful and reliable data lake architectures.

 For transaction-based analytics, **Delta Lake** can be used in conjunction with Amazon EMR.
 Delta Lake provides ACID transaction support, scalable metadata handling, and time travel (bi-temporal querying), enabling powerful and reliable data lake architectures.

+## Key Features

+- **Managed Big Data Frameworks**: EMR makes it easy to run distributed computing frameworks like **Apache Hadoop, Apache Spark, Apache Hive, Apache HBase, and others**.
+These frameworks are essential for processing massive datasets across large clusters, and EMR manages the complexity of deploying and maintaining them.